HoGentTIN/linux-training-hogent/modules/memory/030_memory_theory.md

 ### swap space in /etc/fstab

-If you like these swaps to be permanent, then don\'t forget to add them to `/etc/fstab`.
+If you like these swaps to be permanent, then don't forget to add them to `/etc/fstab`.
 The lines in /etc/fstab will be similar to the following.